10 Best Fleece Jackets Reviewed & Compared

 Does not add a lot of warmth

 The Monkey Man Grid II stands out for the ultra soft coziness that can be seen in its furry exterior.
 The proprietary Polartec Monkey Phur and grid pattern offers a good warmth to weight ratio for this lightweight jacket.
 Side panels enhance breathability and range of motion making this a good option for cool weather climbing.Read more

-The Monkey Man Grid II is ligherweight and more breathable than other versions of the Monkey Man jacket.
+The Monkey Man Grid II is more lightweight and breathable than other versions of the Monkey Man jacket.
 Patented Polartec High Loft Grid Monkey Phur provides a good warmth to weight ratio.
 The grid pattern reduces bulk and enhances breathability.
 Hardface fabric panels down the side add stretch and breathability where you need it most.